AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md

 ## Uploading Your Custom Channels Rules {#uploading-your-custom-channels-rules}

-Make sure any new channel and subchannel values that you're adding in the CSV have already been added in the channel settings area of your Bizible account.
+Make sure any new channel and subchannel values that you are adding in the CSV have already been added in the channel settings area of your Bizible account.
 Double check all channel and subchannel names match in the CSV with the channel settings area of your [!DNL Marketo Measure] account.
 Make sure you check for commas and spaces.

 If you receive an error message during uploading, correct the issue and reupload.
 If no error message is received, click **Save & Process** at bottom of the page.